rwebaz/Canna-Lessons-Project/docs/pages/Charas-parvati.md

 Sourced from the Netherlands, in California, come January 1st, #2018 ... homochory will become legal.

-You all will then be free to *overgrow* your own symphony of Mother Nature in the privacy of your own garden wherever local laws permit.
+Californians will then be free to *overgrow* your own symphony of Mother Nature in the privacy of your own garden wherever local laws permit.

 Please enjoy the *Charas parvati* experience responsibly.